 claimed that he had been designated as Edward’s successor and that Harold had

-once promised him that he, Harold, disclaimed any claim on the throne, leaving
+once promised him that he, Harold, disclaimed any right to the throne, leaving

 Sometime in September, Harold Hardrada